 EIS is managed by the Geological Survey and Resource Strategy Division (GSRSD) within the Department of Mines, Industry Regulation and Safety (DMIRS).
 It supports five high-level programs, including:

 - 3D prospectivity mapping

 Results of completed work are freely available through the various departmental databases and the eBookshop.

 This program directly supports explorers in Western Australia through a competitive program which offers co-funding to innovative exploration drilling projects.
+Approximately $5 million per year will be allocated to co-funded drilling.
 Access full details of the program including the online application system.

 3D prospectivity mapping

 This provides an integrated program of geochronology and isotopic fingerprinting, with mineral and petroleum systems analysis to develop 3D visualization and geodynamic setting to better predict and locate new deposits.
 The program also includes redevelopment or enhancement of existing GSWA’s geoscience databases through WA Geology Online to ensure Western Australia maintains world-class delivery and availability of geological datasets.

 This EIS initiative is aimed at the rapid transfer of new geoscience concepts, skills and technologies into the Western Australian minerals exploration industry.
 Funding is provided to Minerals Research Institute of Western Australia (MRIWA) to support its mineral and petroleum-related research throughout the State.